bbolker/bbmisc/peeves.md

 It sometimes works well to write a first draft and *then* write an outline by reducing the draft you wrote to a skeleton of bullet points.

+## Caveat

+As George Orwell says, "Break any of these rules sooner than say anything outright barbarous."

 ## [Muphry's law](https://en.wikipedia.org/wiki/Muphry%27s_law)

 I'm sure that I have violated some of my own rules while writing this document.

 ---